 Private schools in Iran

 A number of small private schools operate in Iran.
 These schools charge high fees but offer a better standard of teaching.
 That said, they still follow the national curriculum as determined by the Iranian Ministry of Education.
-Typically, the language of instruction is also Persian/Farsi, but English and French are taught in most private schools.
+Typically, the language of instruction is also Farsi, but English and French are also taught in most private schools.

 International schools in Iran

-Most expats opt to send their children to international schools in Iran, most of which are found in Tehran.
+Manyexpats opt to send their children to international schools in Iran, most of which are found in Tehran.
 While there are a handful of local children that attend these schools, the student body overwhelmingly consists of international expat students.

 International schools in Iran follow a variety of curricula.
 There are schools that follow models from the US, UK, France, Germany and Japan.
-There are also a number of schools that offer the International Baccalaureate (IB) curriculum.
+There are also a few schools that offer the International Baccalaureate (IB) curriculum.
 The language of instruction will depend on the curriculum followed.
 The major advantage of international schools for expat children is that these schools provide similar standards of schooling to those found at home, which makes for an easier transition.

 Special-needs education in Iran

-Tutoring in Iran
+Tutors in Iran

 Private home tutoring is definitely an option for children in Iran.
 There are many companies that represent private tutors, which can be found online.
-Tutors offer extra lessons for anything from English and Farsi to dancing, or for those preparing for big entrance exams.
+Tutors offer extra lessons for anything from English and Farsi to music, or for those preparing for big entrance exams.